 The ravine was named by Nicolas Baudin, a French Explorer who mistook the now extinct Kangaroo Island Emu for another large Australian bird the Cassowary when he discovered the Ravine on his 1800-1803 expedition to map the coast of Australia.

-I had read online that this Kangaroo Island walk was meant to be difficult with steep inclines and an uneven trail but after fire damage to the area in 2007, the trail was rebuilt with it now being more gentle with less inclines.
-It was also shortened by a kilometre.
+I had read online that this Kangaroo Island walk was meant to be difficult with steep inclines and an uneven trail but after fire damage to the area in 2007, the trail was rebuilt and it is now more gentle with fewer inclines.
+It was also shortened by a kilometer.

-We set off early from our cosy cabin to drive the rocky road to the Ravine des Casoars car park where the hike begins.
+We set off early from our cozy cabin to drive the rocky road to the Ravine des Casoars car park where the hike begins.

 The trail was surrounded by large trees where we saw flocks of black cockatoos nesting in the branches.
 We could hear kookaburras chattering in the distance, their calls like the laughter of a madman.

 We weren’t sure what to do as it was completely blocking our path so I threw the stick in its direction and luckily it quickly slithered away.
-After living here for over a year I have seen many spiders but this was my first snake.
+After living in Australia for over a year, I have seen many spiders but this was my first snake.

 Moving on cautiously, the trail started slowly descending into the ravine as the thick brush opened up to views across the ravine.
 It was a gentle slope and the trail switch-backed till we got to the river at the bottom.

-Pools of stagnant water nestled among smooth boulders which formed the mostly dry riverbed.
+Pools of stagnant water nestled among smooth boulders that formed the mostly dry riverbed.